 This past September we traveled to the British Isles.
-I carried my two pieces of luggage up to the Icelandair counter.
-Surprisingly, my one-year old carry-one luggage, which usually was acceptable, was rejected.
+I carried my two pieces of luggage up to the Icelandair counter at SeaTac Airport.
+Surprisingly, my one-year old carry-one luggage, which had always been accepted, was rejected.
 The wheels did not fit in the “test unit”.
 My pump suitcase did not fit either but when I stated that the luggage contained my medical device, the worker behind the counter gave me a long look and briefly talked to another worker.
 I was then given a medical device tag to attach to my bag.
 No further questions were asked.
 Really, after that, it was smooth sailing with my pump.
-There was one flight where I had to hand over my pump bag when I boarded the plane because there just wasn’t enough room in the overhead because the plane was small.
+There was one flight where I had to hand over my pump bag when I boarded the plane because there wasn’t enough room in the overhead bin because the plane was small.
 Another time, when my husband carried my pump bag, customs had him open it up for inspection.
 I traveled on five planes that trip and I can say that traveling with a medical device was non-eventful.

 That said, we are going to Machu Picchu and the Galapagos Islands in a couple of months.
-Because we will be staying on a small boat, I’m concerned about salt water and the potential harm it could do to my compression pump.
-Also, I’m wondering what the air travel restrictions may be in Ecuador to the islands.
+Because we will be staying on a small boat on part of our stay, I’m concerned about salt water and the potential harm it could do to my compression pump.
+Also, I’m unsure what the air travel restrictions may be in South America.
 I’ll keep you posted about what I do.
 Until then…happy travels!